 Related: The 5 Best Yoga Studios in London

-Knee to Ear Pose (Karnapidasana)
+Yoga Inversions for Beginners: Knee to Ear Pose (Karnapidasana)

 With your legs straight up to the sky, keep your torso vertical and tip from the hips lowering the tips of your toes to the floor.

-- Either keep your toes curled on the floor or straighten them so the tops of your toes are in contact with the ground.
+Either keep your toes curled on the floor or straighten them so the tops of your toes are in contact with the ground.

 Roll your shoulders under even more and place your palms flat on the ground or clasp your hands together.

-- Let your knees fall on either side of your head so that your knees touch the ground in front of your shoulders.
+Let your knees fall on either side of your head so that your knees touch the ground in front of your shoulders.

-Fish Pose (Matsyasana)
+Yoga Inversions for Beginners: Fish Pose (Matsyasana)

-- Begin by lying on your back. work the hands next to your body with the palms facing down.
+Begin by lying on your back, work the hands next to your body with the palms facing down.

 Press your elbows into the floor to lift your head up, moving the elbows closer together.

-- Expand the chest and arch your back to lower the crown of your head towards the mat.
+Expand the chest and arch your back to lower the crown of your head towards the mat.

 Continue pressing the elbows into the mat, lifting your sternum up towards the ceiling.

 To come out, important to lift your head to look at your feet first, then roll the body down slowly.